Terahertz absorption by excitonic polaritons

 In the present paper, we focus on the linear response of a model polariton system to terahertz radiation.
 The first motivation to carry on such a study is the intuitive idea that the interaction with the confined photon mode reinforces coherence of the excitonic subsystem and, thus, may reinforce the collective response of the excitons to the terahertz probe.
 This may result in a semiconductor version of the Giant Dipole Resonances (GDR), a phenomenon widely studied in nuclei \cite{GDRnuclei} and electron clusters \cite{GDRclusters}, with the possibility of controlling the position and intensity of the resonance by varying parameters such as the pumping rate or the photon-exciton detuning.

 The second good reason to study terahertz absortion by excitonic polaritons is that it has proven to be very useful in order to observe exciton formation dynamics in quantum wells \cite{Chemla}, and bulk systems \cite{Shimano}.
+In the polariton system, a few years ago the common belief was that a thermalized Bose-condensed state is reached \cite{LesiDang,Yamamoto}.
+Very recently, however, this conclusion along with the interpretation of most experiments is being questioned \cite{Kavokin}.
 We think, the available experimental techniques should be able to measure the degree of thermalization of the polariton system, not only under stationary conditions \cite{LesiDang}, but in the pumped regime as well \cite{Yamamoto}.
 Indicators following from interband emission alone are not enough because the main qualitative features (population of the lowest polariton state, behavior of the second order coherence function, etc) can be reproduced also from dynamical equations, without any thermalization mechanisms, both in the pumped \cite{nuestraPRL} and in the stationary regimes \cite{PRBnuestra}.

 Below, we compute terahertz absorption in two extreme situations.
-One is a Bose condensed state at low temperatures, described in a canonical ensemble.
-It is assumed that only the ground state has a significant occupation probability.
-The spectral function shows a GDR-like peak, whose position grows with the polariton number.
+One is a Bose condensed state at very low temperatures, in such a way that only the many-particle ground state has a significant occupation probability.
+In our model, with not very realistic parameters, the $1s - 2p$ excitonic transition is located at around 10 meV, that is the temperature should be lower than 100 K, a common experimental situation.
+The spectral function shows a GDR-like peak, whose position grows with the polariton number, Fig. \ref{fig1}a).

 The second case corresponds to a polariton system in a non-equilibrium stationary state (result of a balance between pumping and losses), with occupation probabilities that can not be described by a Gibbs distribution.
-The terahertz spectral function gets a completely different shape with a central peak at near zero energy.
-Intermediate situations would interpolate between the two extremes, and a measurement of the response in real systems would indicate their degree of thermalization.
-Let us stress, however, that calculations are carried on in a model with very strong light-matter coupling, in which Rabi splitting overpasses the exciton binding energy.
+The terahertz spectral function gets a completely different shape, with a central peak at near zero energy which practically does not depend on the pumping rate, Fig. \ref{fig1}b).

+Intermediate, real experimental, situations would interpolate between the two extremes, and a measurement of the response in real systems would indicate their degree of thermalization.

+Calculations are carried on in a model for the quantum dot - microcavity system, detailed described in Ref.
+[15], with very strong light-matter coupling constant (3 meV), which leads to a significant blueshift of the GDR resonance with respect to the $1s - 2p$ like exciton transition.
+The main qualitative conclusions of the paper are expected to be valid also for any relatively large quantum dot or thin quantum well micropillar working under the strong coupling regime.

 {\bf (i) Ground-state response of non-interacting polaritons}